 Finland country brief

-The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.4 million in 2012 spread over 338,145 square kilometres.
+The Republic of Finland is the most sparsely populated country in the European Union with a population of 5.44 million (October 2013) spread over 338,145 square kilometres.
 The Åland Islands, off the south-western coast, are an autonomous, demilitarised administrative province of Finland.
 Under the Finnish Constitution, Finland is a bilingual country with Finnish and Swedish as official languages.
 The capital of Finland is Helsinki.
 Finland celebrates its National Day (Independence Day) on 6 December.

 The current President is Mr Sauli Niinistö.
 Mr Niinistö was elected by popular vote on 5 February 2012 and took office on 1 March 2012.
 The next presidential elections will be held in approximately February 2018.

-Although Finland’s economy has been more resilient than those of many other European countries to the euro area’s economic and debt crises, it experienced a real GDP contraction of 0.2 per cent in 2012.
-It is forecast to contract again in 2013 (0.4 per cent) before experiencing growth of around 1.5 per cent in 2014.
-Unemployment was at 9 per cent in March 2013, up from 8.5 per cent in 2012.
-Jointly with Belgium, Finland has the sixth-lowest unemployment rate in the euro zone.
+Finland’s economy has been more resilient than those of many other European countries to the euro area’s economic and debt crises.
+It is one of only three euro zone countries to have maintained its triple-A credit rating throughout the crisis.
+Nonetheless, Finland experienced a real GDP contraction of 0.2 per cent in 2012.
+The downturn eased by the end of 2013 but the forecast for growth in 2014 remains low at 1.5 per cent.
+Unemployment was at 7.6 per cent in September 2013, up from 7.1 per cent in 2012.

 Finland has few natural energy resources.
 Nuclear power currently supplies almost 30 per cent of Finland’s electricity.
 The Finnish Parliament approved the construction of three new nuclear reactors (Finland currently has four reactors) in order to meet increasing energy demand and reduce carbon emissions.
 Work on the fifth reactor, on Olkiluoto Island, started in 2005 but has experienced considerable delays and cost overrun and is not expected to go online until 2016.
 Parliament approved plans to build the sixth and seventh reactors in July 2010 but construction has not yet commenced.
 Finland's other energy options include increased use of natural gas and electricity imported from Russia.
 Renewable energy sources account for around 25 per cent of Finland's energy mix.